AudioPixie/TPRTracker/README.md

 Feedback, testing, ideas, and development contributions are extremely welcome and are more than appreciated!
 Feel free to hit me up in the [TPR Discord](https://discord.gg/tprandomizer) if you want to chat about the tracker.
 Feel free to take a look at the [issues page](https://github.com/AudioPixie/TPRTracker/issues) for current bugs, future ideas, and what is currently being worked on.
 As of now these are the mains things I'm focusing on:

-- Getting the logic rock-solid and keeping up-to-date with randomizer releases
+- Keeping up-to-date with randomizer releases
 - Getting glitched logic implemented
 - Bug fixes for critical issues